-- elect Barry C. Johnson, William T. McCormick, Jr. and Keith D. Nosbusch as directors; - approve the selection of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal year 2013; and - approve on an advisory basis the compensation of our named executive officers as described in the proxy statement.
+- 1) elect Steven R. Kalmanson, James P. Keane and Donald R. Parfet as directors; - 2) approve the selection of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal year 2014; - 3) approve on an advisory basis the compensation of our named executive officers as described in the proxy statement; and - 4) approve a shareholder proposal regarding the vote standard for election of directors.